w3f/General-Grants-Program/grants/grants.md

      * [Areas of interest for community engagement grants](#areas-of-interest-for-community-engagement-grants)

      If your idea isn&rsquo;t listed, but you think it&rsquo;s cool, you can send us an [email](mailto:grants@web3.foundation) or get in touch via Riot.
-   * Ensure your project falls within the appropriate guidelines
+   * Ensure the scope of your project falls within the appropriate guidelines
      * [Guidelines for community technical grants](#Guidelines-for-technical-grants)
      * [Guidelines for community engagament grants](#Guidelines-for-community-engagement-grants)

-   Once you determine that your project falls within the areas of interest and guidlines above, proceed to the next step.
+   Once you determine that your project falls within the areas of interest and corresponds to the guidelines above, proceed to the next step.

 1. **Application**
     1. Fill out the appropriate grant application form: